*Post was last updated on February 26, 2021

 #1: Disney World Crowd Calendars

-There are several websites that offer crowd calendars to help you choose the right time to plan your trip.
+There are several websites that offer crowd calendars to help you choose the right time for your trip.
 I consider this the most important planning resource because the timing of your trip can truly determine the quality of your time in the park.
 You definitely don’t want to plan a visit during the week between Christmas and New Years Eve.
 I once made that mistake and truly felt as though I had wasted my money and time.
+Because we had to wait so long in every line, we were only able to enjoy a handful of attractions each day.

 Crowds affect not only ride wait times, but also your general stress level.
 If you have flexibility in scheduling your vacation, I strongly encourage you to utilize a crowd calendar.
 My favorite is at magicguides.com.
 It is easy to read and understand.
 Undercovertourist.com also has a good crowd calendar.
 If you choose to purchase a subscription to touringplans.com (see my endorsement below), their crowd calendar is invaluable.